Danielmelody/taichi_pt/README.md

 and you a ready to go.

-Zoom in/out, press and drag the mouse to see a interactive result
+Scroll mouse to zoom in/out, press and drag the mouse to see a interactive result.
+You can also press shift while scrolling mouse to change the focal length of the camera.